mongodb/docs/source/includes/fact-networkMessageCompressors.rst

    compression.
 Otherwise, messages between the parties are uncompressed.

-You can specify the following compressor for ``networkMessageCompressors``:
+You can specify the following compressor:

 - :term:`snappy`